John Ragan

-John D. Ragan Jr. is a Republican member of the Tennessee House of Representatives, for the 33rd District, encompassing parts of Anderson County, Tennessee.
+John D. Ragan Jr. (born December 16, 1948) is an American politician.
+A Republican, he represented District 33 (encompassing parts of Anderson County) in the Tennessee House of Representatives from 2011 to 2025.

 Biography

 Early life

-John D. Ragan Jr. was born on December 16, 1948 in Morganton, North Carolina.
+John D. Ragan Jr. was born on December 16, 1948, in Morganton, North Carolina.

 Ragan attended the University of North Carolina, the University of Oklahoma, University of Southern California, and the University of Tennessee.

 Ragan graduated with the United States Air Force Academy Class of 1971 earning a 2.8 GPA toward his completion of a baccalaureate degree in Engineering Science.
 Ragan later earned a master's degree in Aeronautical Sciences from Embry–Riddle Aeronautical University.
 He also attended the University of Tennessee as a post-graduate student and the University of Oklahoma, the University of Southern California, and the University of North Carolina in professional capacities.

 Career

 Ragan served as a commissioned officer for 24 years, as an Air Force pilot.
 He has worked as a business consultant; his 2010 campaign website stated that he had consulted with 27 businesses, a number of which are on the Fortune 100 list.

-Ragan was issued a Commercial Pilot certificate by the U.S. Federal Aviation Administration on May 19, 1990 while he was a resident of Statesville, North Carolina.
+Ragan was issued a Commercial Pilot certificate by the U.S. Federal Aviation Administration on May 19, 1990, while he was a resident of Statesville, North Carolina.

 Ragan has also worked as a substitute teacher with local school systems.